-DeSantis dismisses Trump’s 2020 election theories as false
+DeSantis Dismisses Trump’s 2020 Election Theories as False

-Gov. Ron DeSantis of Florida said that claims about the 2020 election being stolen were false, directly contradicting a central argument of former President Donald J. Trump and his supporters.
+Gov. Ron DeSantis of Florida said that claims about the 2020 election being stolen were false, directly contradicting a central argument of former President Donald Trump and his supporters.

 The comments went further than DeSantis typically goes when asked about Trump’s defeat.
 The governor has often tried to hedge, refusing to acknowledge that the election was fairly conducted.
 In his response on Friday, DeSantis did not mention Trump by name — saying merely that such theories were “unsubstantiated.”
 But the implication was clear.